 Parents have used some questionable tactics in the past in an effort to get their kids to peacefully sleep through the night.
 It's unclear whether the baby in the photo was placed on the ledge to get fresh air (although in 1920s London that seems unlikely) or to minimize the distraction of her cries, but either way this whole scenario screams bad idea.

 Even after parents stopped placing their kids on ledges inside a cage, they put them to sleep on their bellies and swaddled them in blankets that were intended to keep them warm but ended up causing a suffocation hazard.
 "The back to sleep campaign in the mid-'90s reduced infant mortality by 50 percent," said Robinson.
 Sleep is still a complicated issue for many parents, but at least it's safer for babies than it ever was in the past.

 In the old days, new parents were advised that sparing the rod meant spoiling the child.
-But while there are still some parents today that continue this antiquated practice, many now realize that spanking is a horrible method for disciplining children.
-Numerous studies, including this recent one from researchers at the University of Texas entitled, "Risks of Harm from Spanking Confirmed by Analysis of Five Decades of Research," have shown that children who are spanked are more likely to defy their parents, engage in risky behavior, exhibit anti-social behaviors and have difficulty with mental health and cognition as adults.
+But while there are still some parents today who continue this antiquated practice, many now realize that spanking is a horrible method for disciplining children.
+Numerous studies, including a 2016 study from researchers at the University of Texas entitled, "Risks of Harm from Spanking Confirmed by Analysis of Five Decades of Research," have shown that children who are spanked are more likely to defy their parents, engage in risky behavior, exhibit anti-social behaviors and have difficulty with mental health and cognition as adults.

 Adding juice/sugar/rice to baby bottles

 Today, pediatricians advise parents to wait at least six months before allowing babies to have juice and even then it should be sparing as juice has less nutrition than formula and more calories than water.
 (Photo: Oksana Kuzmina/Shutterstock)